Selection

 Read more about the SweSAT (Högskoleprovet)

-Each selection group has a certain number of places to award - this depends on the number of applicants in each group.
-If two or more applicants in the grades group have the exact same qualifications, the university can use tests (for example högskoleprovet), interviews or a lottery to separate applicants.
+Each selection group has a certain number of places to award.
+If two or more applicants in the grades group have exactly the same qualifications, the university can use tests (for example högskoleprovet), interviews or a lottery to separate applicants.

-If one or more applicant has the same result on the högskoleprovet, places are awarded by a lottery.
+If two or more applicants have the same result in the högskoleprovet, places are awarded by another type of test, an interview or a lottery.

 Will I be offered a place?

-It’s impossible to predict if a student will be offered a place.
-There are several factors that contribute to a person’s chances in any semester, including how many have applied for the course or programme and the merit ratings of those students.
-In general, the better merit rating you have the better chance you have of being offered a place in the course or programme you’ve applied to.
+It’s impossible to predict if an applicant will be offered a place.
+There are several factors that contribute to a person’s chances in any semester, including how many have applied for the course or programme and the merit ratings of those applicants.
+In general, the better merit rating you, have the better chance you have of being offered a place on the course or programme you’ve applied for.

 Check previous years’ statistics